This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 When it comes to reducing your carbon footprint, even small changes can make a big difference.
 Here are some ways to enjoy candles while still being kind to the environment:

-1. Avoid paraffin candles: Paraffin wax is derived from petroleum, a non-renewable resource that produces harmful emissions when burned.
+2. Avoid Paraffin Candles: Paraffin wax is derived from petroleum, a non-renewable resource that produces harmful emissions when burned.
 Avoiding paraffin candles can significantly reduce your carbon footprint.

-1. Opt for non-toxic fragrance: Many candles contain fragrances that can be concocted from any of the fragrance industry’s 3,000+ chemical ingredients and are never disclosed to the consumer.
+3. Opt for Non-Toxic Fragrance: Many candles contain fragrances that can be concocted from any of the fragrance industry’s 3,000+ chemical ingredients and are never disclosed to the consumer.
 Many of these release harmful chemicals when burned, but the average consumer wouldn’t know how to decipher the convoluted research behind each to be able to make an informed decision.
 The solution?
-Look for candles scented with essential oils or clean fragrance that is mindfully sourced like ours.
+Look for candles scented with essential oils or clean fragrances that are mindfully sourced like ours.

-1. Use reusable or recyclable candle holders: Instead of buying disposable candle holders, choose options that can be reused or recycled.
+4. Use Reusable or Recyclable Candle Holders: Instead of buying disposable candle holders, choose options that can be reused or recycled.
 Be sure to check out our post on ways to recycle your La Lueur candle vessel here

-1. Trim the wick: Keeping the wick of your candle trimmed to ¼ inch can help reduce soot and smoke, as well as extend the life of your candle.
+5. Trim the Wick: Trimming the wick of your candle to ¼ inches can help reduce soot and smoke and extend the life of your candle.

 Candles may seem like a small indulgence that stays confined within the walls of our homes, but their impact on the environment and the entire ecosystem is undeniable.
 From the materials used to make them to the pollution they create when burned, candles contribute in significant ways to our carbon footprint.
 By selecting candles made from sustainable materials, burning them sparingly and properly disposing of them, you CAN make a difference.

 La Lueur candles are made of natural Coconut Wax Blend, 100% cotton wicks, and premium fragrance oils free of Parabens, Phthalates, and Sulfates.
-Every candle is still hand poured and crafted to perfection in artisanal, luxe vessels that can turn any room from drab to chic.
-Don’t miss out on our Spring Sale as we make way for new scents!
+Every candle is still hand-poured and crafted to perfection in artisanal, luxe vessels that can turn any room from drab to chic.

 Leave a comment